publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch48/m__us_usc_t12_s4807.md

     (b) __Waiver by applicant authorized__

-        Any person submitting an application to a Federal banking agency may waive the applicability of subsection (a) of this section with respect to such application at any time.
+        Any person submitting an application to a Federal banking agency may waive the applicability of subsection (a) with respect to such application at any time.

 ([Pub.
 L. 103–325, title III, § 343][/us/pl/103/325/s343], Sept.
 23, 1994, [108 Stat.
 2238][/us/stat/108/2238].)